ibm-cloud-docs/watsonxdata/known_issues.md

 {{site.data.keyword.lakehouse_short}} now supports ingesting supported file types with varying schemas.
 However, when columns within these files have distinct schemas, the values in those columns is set to null.

-## DB2 connector cannot access views created using external tools
-{: #known_issues24380}

-The DB2 connector in {{site.data.keyword.lakehouse_short}} currently allows access to the views created through the {{site.data.keyword.lakehouse_short}} instance or DBeaver.
-However, accessing views created with other tools such as Data Manager Console (DMC), Db2 command line (DB2 cmd), or any other third-party tools is not supported.

 ## Unsupported special characters in schema and table creation
 {: #known_issues12662}